 Inspired by traditional Mexican mole, this hearty vegetarian chili includes a touch of chocolate to add depth.
 Chipotle peppers in adobo sauce give a rich smokiness to this fall recipe.
 If you like, you can save half the chili to make Stacked Black Bean Enchilada Pie.

 This Mexican twist on lasagna is as easy as uno, dos, tres!
 Start with leftover Chipotle Black Bean Chili, then just layer away and bake.
 If you like, serve with a tossed green salad.

-We used all packaged veggies (baby carrots, frozen pearl onions and jarred artichoke hearts) to make this Mediterranean-inspired roast chicken a convenient Sunday supper choice.
-Luscious honey-mustard pan gravy adds to the appeal.
-If you like, serve with Herbed Brown Rice and use the leftover chicken and rice to make Easy Chicken Gumbo later in the week.
+We used all packaged veggies (baby carrots, frozen pearl onions and jarred artichoke hearts) to make this Mediterranean-inspired roast chicken a convenient supper choice.
+Honey-mustard pan gravy adds to the appeal.

 In less than half an hour, you be down in the Delta with this super-simple gumbo.
 Just simmer leftover chicken with pantry and freezer staples, then serve over rice.
 (Our recipe uses leftover Lemon-Thyme Roast Chicken with Artichokes and Herbed Brown Rice, but you can adapt to whatever chicken and rice you have on hand.)
 Adjust the spice level by choosing a mild or hot salsa.